-Ahmad Al Qurishi, the head of the organisation, criticised the security services for doing “little” to protect children and not working to punish the perpetrators, citing the case of a 12-year-old boy who remains in the custody of tribesmen in the southern province of Shabwa.
+Ahmad Al Qorishi, the head of the Organization, criticised the security services for doing “little” to protect children and not working to punish the perpetrators, citing the case of a 12-year-old boy who remains in the custody of tribesmen in the southern province of Shabwa.

 “Instead of hunting the kidnappers, the government formed a presidential committee to convince them to release the boy,”